SlimeKnights/slimeknights.github.io/docs/json/armor-models.md

 ---
 layout: page
 title: Armor Models
+description: Since 1.19.2, Tinkers' Construct armors have their textures controlled via JSON.
+This allows configuring how the model renders its base layer, materials, embellishments, dye, materials, and other modifiers.
 ---

-Since 1.19.2, Tinkers' Construct armors have their textures controlled via JSON.
-This allows configuring how the model renders its base layer, materials, embellishments, dye, materials, and other modifiers.
+{{page.description}}

 Armor models are located at `assets/<domain>/tinkering/armor_models/<name>.json`, for armor with the ID `<domain>:<name>`.
 In the base mod, there are three armor models: